 Get the best of all worlds and be TOTALLY prepared for your VBAC!
-First, take the VBAC class, take a breather, and then learn to cope with your contractions with this Coping with Labor Class!
-The best combo of classes for your VBAC!
-I'm here for you and would love to help make it all make sense and answer whatever questions you may have!
+First, take the VBAC class, take a breather, and then learn to cope with your contractions with the Coping with Labor Class!
+It's the best combo of classes for your VBAC!

 Did you know that it is NOT, "once a cesarean, always a cesarean"?